How to Evacuate Safely with Your Pet

 - It’s best if this person and your pet already know each other.

-- Give them a copy of your pet's evacuation plan with all pertinant information including where to find your pet's evacuation supplies and all destination options.
+- Give them a copy of your pet's evacuation plan with all pertinent information including where to find your pet's evacuation supplies and all destination options.

 Contacting Your Pet Helper

-Once a warning has been issued, contact your pet helper and let them know you are home and can take your pet or that you are not home and need the help.
+Once a warning has been issued, contact your pet helper and let them know you are home and can take your pet or that you are not home and need their help.
+Let them know either way.

 Destination Plan